-Oak Basics - Quercus Species
+Oak Basics – Quercus species

 Quercus is a genus of about 600 species of deciduous, semi-evergreen and evergreen monoecious trees and shrubs.
 Nearly all are slow-growing and long-lived species, some reaching heights of up to 40-meters.

-Species suitable for Bonsai
+Species Useful for Bonsai

 - Quercus ilex, aka Holly Oak is native to Europe in the Mediterranean climates and England.
 It is hardy to zone 7.
 It is in leaf all year, in flower from May to June, and the seeds ripen from September to October.
 The flowers are monoecious (individual flowers are either male or female, but both sexes can be found on the same plant) and are pollinated by Wind.
 The plant prefers light (sandy), medium (loamy) and heavy (clay) soils and can grow in heavy clay soil.
 The plant prefers acid, neutral and basic (alkaline) soils and can grow in very alkaline soil.
 It can grow in semi-shade (light woodland) or no shade.
 It requires moist soil.
 The plant can tolerate maritime exposure.

 - Quercus robur, aka English Oak – Slow-growing and long-lived deciduous tree.
 Lobed leaves are yellow-green in Spring turning to bronze in Autumn up to 5-15cm long with very small stalks.
 There is much hybridization between Q.Robur and Q.Petraea found growing in Europe.
 Height to 35m.

 Bonsai Cultivation Notes

 - Position – Full sun and good air circulation.
 Protect from hard frost below -5°C. Shaded branches on Oak bonsai have a tendency to die-back.

 - Feeding – Every two weeks at half strength after first growth has hardened off in Spring.